-Gradually one becomes dead to all sensation save the instinct of self-preservation which gives one strength; it is bend or break.
+Gradually one becomes dead to all sensation save the instinct of selfpreservation which gives one strength; it is bend or break.
 I am amazed at the others' stamina, for I as a former athlete am used to overexertion.
 My mind travels back.
 I always used to finish with the 1500 metres, often glowing with heat after trying to put up the best possible performance in nine other disciplinary exercises.
 This hard training pays me now.
 In sporting terms, my actual exertion does not exceed ninety per cent of my capability.
 The corporal climbs out of the water and throws himself down on the bank.
-Some what later I reach the safety of the shore with the L.A.C. close after me.
+Somewhat later I reach the safety of the shore with the L.A.C. close after me.
 Henschel has still another 150 yards to go.
-The other two he rigid, frozen to the bone, the gunner rambling deliriously.
+The other two are rigid, frozen to the bone, the gunner rambling deliriously.
 Poor chap!
 I sit down and watch Henschel struggling on.
 Another 80 yards.
 Suddenly he throws up his arms and yells: "I can't go on, I can't go on any more!" and sinks.
 He comes up once, but not a second time.
-I jump back into the water, now drawing on the last ten per cent of fill my lungs but with the cold I cannot get sufficient air.
+I jump back into the water, now drawing on the last ten per cent of energy which I hope is left me.
+I reach the spot where I just saw Henschel go down.
+I cannot dive, for to dive I need to fill my lungs but with the cold I cannot get sufficient air.
 After several fruitless attempts I just manage to get back to the bank.
 If I had succeeded in catching hold of Henschel I should have remained with him in the Dniester.
 He was very heavy and the strain would have been too much for almost any one.
 Now I lie sprawled on the bank ... limp ... exhausted ... and somewhere a deep-seated misery for my friend Henschel.
 A moment later we say a Paternoster for our comrade.

 The map is sodden with water, but I have everything in my head.
-Only-the devil only knows how far we are behind the Russian lines.
+Only the devil only knows how far we are behind the Russian lines.
 Or is there still a chance that we may bump into the Rumanians sooner or later?
 I check up on our arms; I have a 6.35 mm. revolver with six rounds, the corporal a 7.65 with a full magazine, the L.A.C. has lost his revolver whilst in the water and has only Henschel's broken knife.
 We start walking southward with these weapons in our hands.
 The gently rolling country is familiar from flying over it.
 Contour differences of perhaps six hundred feet, few villages, 30 miles to the south a railway running E. to W. I know two points on it: Balti and Floresti.
 Even if the Russians have made a deep penetration we can count on this line still being free of the enemy.